xmos/sw_usb_audio/doc/sw_mic_arr.rst

 .. note::

-    This functionality is primarily included on the board to allow for Ethernet AVB, where syncing to an external lock is required.
-In the USB audio design the IC is simply used for master clock generation.
+    This functionality is primarily included on the board to allow for Ethernet AVB, where syncing to an external clock is required.
+In the USB audio design the IC is simply used for static master clock generation.

 .. note::

     The system wide audio master-clock is connected to the AUX output of the CS2100 part.
-By default, without configuration, the CS2100 part outputs the 24.576 REF input to this output.
+By default, without configuration, the CS2100 part outputs the 24.576MHz REF input to this output.

 The clock multiply ratio is programmed into the CS2100 via the I2C bus.

+By default a core is used to drive a fixed reference to the CS2100 part using a timer and port I/O.  Since this I/O is located on a 4-bit port it cannot be directly output from a clock-block (which would save a core).

+In order to reduce core count the following could be done:

+   * Move the I/O to a 1-bit port and drive the clock directly from a clock-block
+   * Combine this (computationally simple) task into another task
+   * Use a clocking methodology that does not require this REF signal as previously explained, it is unlikely the clocking methodology would be employed in a production environment if locking to an external clock is not required.

 DAC Configuration
 +++++++++++++++++